The Aims of the High Achievers’ Programme

-- Students who are academically able and have achieved a GCSE average of 6.9 or above (mostly grade 7s at GCSE or equivalent)
+- Students who are academically able and have achieved a GCSE average of 7 or above (grade 7s and above at GCSE or equivalent)

 - Students who wish to study at Oxford or Cambridge or at a Russell group university, or who want to study Medicine, Dentistry or Veterinary Medicine degrees

 - It is possible to gain entry onto the High Achievers’ Programme by performing well in the internal college exams

 The High Achievers’ Programme

 Students following the High Achievers’ Programme will receive support through:

 - The chance to experience university life on the Cambridge University Shadowing Scheme

 - Enrichment activities and societies to develop skills and support applications to prestigious institutions

 - The opportunity to study for the Extended Project Qualification